diesimo-ai/TinyQ/README.md

 ## Demo

-The example below shows a Pytorch model printout before and after applying W8A32 Quantization.
+The examples below shows a Pytorch model printout before and after applying W8A32 Quantization.

 Before: